 - 1. Define common terms used in the study of pathology. - 2.
 Name the common pathological conditions affecting any of the body systems studied in this course. - 3.
-For each common pathological condition identified in the course: - Describe the disorder. - List the etiology. - Name the associated symptoms. - Name the common means of diagnosis. - List characteristic CT manifestations of the pathology. - 4.
-Identify each of the pathological conditions studied on CT images. - 5.
+For each common pathological condition identified in the course: - a.
+Describe the disorder. - b.
+List the etiology. - c.
+Name the associated symptoms. - d.
+Name the common means of diagnosis. - e.
+List characteristic CT manifestations of the pathology. - 4.
+Identify pathological conditions studied on CT images. - 5.
 Identify pathology resulting from trauma on CT images. - 6.
-Identify pathology identified with CT commonly associated only in pediatric patients.
+Identify pathology in CT images commonly associated in pediatric patients.

-- I. Autoimmune System
+I. Autoimmune System

-- A. Acquired immunodeficiency syndrome

-- B. Systemic lupus erythematosus
+- A. Acquired immunodeficiency syndrome - B. Systemic lupus erythematosus